Will Seahawks’ disastrous defense crack Pete Carroll’s optimism and loyalty to Ken Norton Jr.?

 But all NFL teams are dealing with injuries; this is a unit that desperately needs a jolt.
 Carroll would counter that the season is only halfway done and they can work out of this.
 To be fair, the Seahawks have risen up to make a handful of key, game-saving stops, and they flashed a strong throwback defensive effort for three quarters last week against San Francisco.

 In the fourth quarter, however, the 49ers exploited the Seahawks’ aggressive blitzing to score three touchdowns.
-Then on Sunday, the Bills made it look far too easy for all four quarters, either taking advantage of the expansive cushion the Seahawks left for Buffalo receivers, or burning Seattle’s blitz for big gains.
+Then Sunday, the Bills made it look far too easy for all four quarters, either taking advantage of the expansive cushion the Seahawks left for Buffalo receivers, or burning Seattle’s blitz for big gains.

 On the positive side, the Seahawks had seven sacks.
 But with the Bills essentially abandoning the run — which Carroll admitted took them by surprise — there were plenty of opportunities.
 It hardly dented Buffalo’s offensive onslaught.